-One way Google provides the most relevant search results is by matching search keywords to keywords within the content of a web page.
-When someone enters a search query, Google looks for web pages that use the term that was searched.
-The frequency in which that exact keyword phrase appears on a web page is a significant factor in calculating how that page ranks in a search.
+Google provides the most relevant search results by matching search keywords to keywords within the content of a web page.
+When someone enters a search query, Google looks for web pages that use the searched term.
+The frequency in which that exact keyword phrase appears on a web page is a significant factor in calculating how a page ranks in a search.

-If a user searches for “Best Waffle Recipes,” they may see a result for a page called “Best Recipes for Breakfast,” because Google recognizes that waffles are a type of breakfast food, so a user would likely find appropriate information there.
+If a user searches for “Best Waffle Recipes,” they may see a result for a page called “Best Recipes for Breakfast,” because Google recognizes that waffles are a type of breakfast food a user would likely find appropriate information there.

 The improvements Google made change the way we think about optimizing content for higher search engine ranking.
 The next time you write web content, consider these factors: